-Both Adderall and Vyvanse are Schedule II drugs, meaning they pose a high risk of abuse that may lead to physical and/or psychological dependence.
+Both Adderall and Vyvanse are classified as Schedule II drugs by the FDA, meaning they pose a high risk of abuse that may lead to physical and/or psychological dependence.
 This also means that they require a prescription in order to be legally bought and used .

 - D-amphetamine sulfate

 D- and L-amphetamine are chemically-identical mirror-images of each other.
 Adderall contains both molecules because the body processes each form differently, and combining these two forms together is believed to increase the strength or efficacy of the drug’s main effects [15, 16].

 Vyvanse is only made up of lisdexamfetamine dimesylate.
 It is classified as a “prodrug” because it does not enter the body in its active form.
 Once inside the body, prodrugs are converted into their active forms.
 Vyvanse is converted to D-amphetamine, one of the components of Adderall .

 The time to maximum concentration (Tmax) is the time it takes for a drug to reach maximum concentration in the blood.
 Theoretically, this is when drugs are believed to have their maximal effects.
 The Tmax for Vyvanse is 1 hour, whereas the Tmax for D-amphetamine (after conversion from lisdexamfetamine) is 3.5 hours .

 However, according to one study (double-blind randomized controlled trial) of 50 children with ADHD, the Tmax of D-amphetamine (from lisdexamfetamine) was reported to be closer to 5 hours .